 Staff from the Community Action Division can help them with filing claims for benefits and appeals, assist with benefit plan applications for retired military survivors, and provide outreach and referrals.
 Other support is available too.
 Some benefits may be offered for their families too.
 Call the Citizen Resource & Outreach Office at 2100 E. Michigan Street, Orlando, Florida 32806, telephone 407-836-8990.

 So these are just some of the low income programs available.
+Everyone from the low income to seniors, immigrants, and unemployed can get help.
 More details may obtained at the Orange County Community Action Division at 2100 E. Michigan Street in Orlando.
 Main phone (407) 836-9333.